Skip to content

 OPERATIONS MANAGEMENT

-• It is the determination whether to produce component internally or to buy it from the outside supplier.
+• Make or Buy Decisions is the determination whether to produce component internally or to buy it from the outside supplier.

 • The decision is based on the cost.